Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 live_start_at | request receival time | The real life game start time in epoch millis (only informative). finish_at | null | The passed pool closing time.
-(Relevant only for pools of type 2 and 4). is_blocked | false | Is betting in pool now blocked. stop_accepting_bets_at | null | Provided stop accepting bets at time (> now()) in epoch millis.
+(Relevant only for pools of type 2 and 4). is_blocked | false | Is betting in pool now blocked. is_hot | false | Is betting pool now marked as "HOT". stop_accepting_bets_at | null | Provided stop accepting bets at time (> now()) in epoch millis.